 With this proposal, the Committee aims to enable those with dischargeable LVADs to achieve a safe transplant, remove the disincentive to the use of such LVADs, and potentially reduce the number of patients brought to transplant in cardiogenic shock and hospitalized for months at a time at statuses 2 and 3.
 The Committee members also indicated their belief that the proposed changes will result in transplant programs submitting fewer requests to extend candidates' assignments at the high priority statuses 2 and 3, in favor of supporting such candidates through the use of dischargeable LVADs.
+60

 The Committee first began considering how to increase prioritization for patients supported by LVADs when developing the Amend Adult Heart Status 2 Mechanical Device Requirements in 2023.
-To account for LVAD recipients getting sicker or developing complications the longer they are supported by the device, the Committee created the IABP Status Subcommittee and tasked it with developing the intraaortic balloon pump-related changes initially considered modifying policy to reflect the following:
+At the time, they initially considered modifying policy to reflect the following:

-- A candidate would be eligible for status 4 for the first year supported by LVAD - For their second year of support, a candidate would be eligible for status 3, and - For their third year and beyond, a candidate would be eligible for status 2.
+- A candidate would be eligible for status 4 for the first year supported by LVAD - For their second year of support, a candidate would be eligible for status 3, and - For their third year and beyond, a candidate would be eligible for status 2.62